 receiving the highest emolument.

-[Clause 13 inserted in Gazette 4 Mar 2003 p.
+[Clause 13 inserted: Gazette 4 Mar 2003 p.
 716.]

 14. Audit of annual financial report (cf. Corporations Act s.
 301)

 The port authority must have the financial report for a financial year audited by the Auditor General in accordance with Subdivision 2 and clauses 37 and 44 and obtain an auditor’s report.